-Here are some things to keep in mind this week . . .
+Here are five things to keep in mind this week . . .

 Something to think about between now and Sunday: